 The editors are happy to consider papers that are under consideration elsewhere on the condition that the author indicates to which other journals the article has been submitted.

 Authors should submit their article manuscripts, including an abstract of no more than 100 words, as an MS Word or RTF file attached to an e-mail addressed to the BJMH Co-editors at email@example.com.
+All submissions should be in one file only, including the abstract, followed by the main text, and with any illustrations, tables or figures included within the main text.

 Authors must provide appropriate contact details including your full mailing address.